 *Other coffee retailers are available, just pick their biggest cup and fill it with random LEGO bricks.

-Using a chunky black whiteboard pen and a rule, spend a little time drawing the following layout on a sheet of Mahjong paper:
+Using a chunky black whiteboard pen and a rule, spend a little time drawing the following layout on a sheet of A1 paper: